Why You Should Consider Sealing Criminal Records

 It’s a complex and time-consuming process to have your records sealed or expunged.
 As a result, it can take several months to complete.

-The sealing law changes should speed up the process for some individuals.
+The changes to the sealing law should speed up the process for some individuals.
 However, there’s no guarantee you won’t face roadblocks along the way, such as an objection hearing.

 Our attorneys will petition the court to seal your criminal records.
 If you face challenges you will have a professional advocate who will fight for your rights in court.